Walter De Brouwer

-Walter De Brouwer ([ˈʋɑltər də ˈbrʌuər]; born May 9, 1957) is a Belgian-born internet and technology serial entrepreneur and semiotician.
+Walter De Brouwer ([ˈʋɑltər də ˈbrʌuər]; born May 9, 1957) is a Belgian-born businessman and semiotician.
 He is the former CEO of doc.ai and of Scanadu.
-As a serial entrepreneur, as of 2013, he took part in the creation of over 35 companies, including two that became publicly traded through Initial Public Offering.
+As a businessman, as of 2013, he took part in the creation of over 35 companies, including two that became publicly traded through Initial Public Offering.

 Early life and education

 De Brouwer, born in Aalst, Belgium, is now an American citizen.
 He earned a Master's degree in linguistics from the University of Ghent and a PhD in Semiotics from Tilburg University.
 He was a fellow of the Centre for Entrepreneurial Learning at Judge Business School at the University of Cambridge from 2004 until 2010.

 Teaching and board memberships

 He was a lecturer at the University of Antwerp (UFSIA) and faculty professor at the University of Monaco.
 He is an adjunct professor at Stanford University Medical school (the Clinical Excellence Research Center).

 He was on the editorial advisory board of the Journal for Chinese Entrepreneurship.
 De Brouwer is a member of the American Mathematical Society.

 Former member of the Tau Zero Foundation (until 2013).